Jodhpur policeman kneels on man to control him; slammed for his approach

 The video showed Kumar aggressively resisting the policemen and engaging in a fistfight.
 It also showed a constable kneeling on him for a few seconds and trying to take back his phone.
 Police have arrested Kumar but are yet to take action against the constable, terming his action "unintentional and spontaneous".

 "We arrested him and sent him to the judicial custody," said ACP Neeraj Sharma.
-Sharma said Kumar was booked in another case last June for allegedly piercing the eyes of his father with a spanner.
+Sharma said Kumar was booked in another case last June for allegedly piercing an eye of his father with a screwdriver.
 A charge sheet has been filed in the court in that case.

 Describing the incident, the ACP said two constables spotted Kumar without a mask at Pahla Pulia on Thursday evening.
 They warned him for not wearing a mask and asked him to pay the fine, which infuriated him and he began misbehaving and threatening the policemen.
 Sharma said Kumar was hostile and not cooperating with the policemen.
 When the constables tried to confront Kumar, he fell down and it was "an spontaneous turn of things".